 Platelets, which help the blood to clot

 In AML, the bone marrow makes many abnormal cancerous cells, also called blasts or myeloblasts because they look similar to healthy immature blast cells.
 Instead of becoming healthy mature blood cells, cancerous cells divide rapidly and out of control.
-The cancerous cells are unable to mature and work like healthy blast cells, and they do not die easily.
+The cancerous cells are unable to mature, they do not work like healthy blast cells, and these cells do not die easily.

 Eventually, these myeloblasts fill up the bone marrow, preventing healthy cells from being made, and then build up in the bloodstream.
 They can also move into the lymph nodes, brain, skin, liver, kidneys, ovaries (in girls), testicles (in boys), and other organs.
 AML cells occasionally form a solid mass or tumor, called a chloroma.